PJMantoss/beer-app/README.md

 Lastly I created an Async function called getBeers() that uses fetch to pull in the beer data from the Punk API.
 Then I rendered the beer information (Image, Name, Alcohol volume and Hoppiness) in a div that already exist in HTML.

 ROADBLOCK ENCOUNTERED:
-I had difficulty pulling out the individual data (Name, Alcohol volume and Hoppiness) from the larger data object.
+I had difficulty getting and displaying the individual data (Name, Alcohol volume and Hoppiness) from the larger data object.

-SOLUTION: To solve the problem I used the forEach() array method
+SOLUTION: To solve the problem I first built a new div container (in JavaScript) with a child div to hold a beer image and the required information.

 DATE: 21-November-2020